bnmoch3/blog/_posts/2023-07-25-duckdb-json-wrangling.md

 ### Alternative: DuckDB's CSV ingestion

 We could also have used DuckDB's `read_csv_auto`.
-I used pyarrow out of habit.
-For CSV, DuckDB has its advantages over pyarrow's.
+I used pyarrow purely out of habit.
+For CSV, DuckDB has its advantages over pyarrow.
 For example, it's able to detect that `event_public` is boolean and empty strings in `org` are null.

 ```sql
 create table events as